ncatlab/nlab-content/pages/5/9/9/3/23995/content.md

 ## Idea

-The decimal representation of the natural numbers as familiar from school mathematics
+The decimal representation of the natural numbers as strings of digits as familiar from school mathematics, with mathematical operations directly defined on the strings of digits.

 ## Definition